Epilogue: John Quincy Adams' Diary

 While his design of the Capitol was not mentioned in his obituary, it was in his wife's.
 She died in 1865, 91 years old.
 For just over a decade before her death, the city had been focused on the completion of the New Capitol which dwarfed the Old.
 Thornton was remembered as the architect of the "original Capitol."
 That was garbled in her obituary as "the original architect of the Capitol."
 Then he managed to take over her obituary, written 37 years after his own death, with the improbable claim that "...Mrs.
 Thornton was the daughter of the unfortunate Dr. Dodd, of London, who was executed for forgery in 1777."
 According to the obituary, her mother "emigrated to Philadelphia, under the name of Brodeau, soon after the death of her husband, bringing her daughter with her."
 She actually came to the city by December 1775 when she advertised the opening of her boarding school.
 The obituary cited a source for the revelation that Dodd was her father: "It is not believed that she was aware that she was the daughter of Dr. Dodd, although her husband was, and mentioned it to his friend, the late Col. Bomford."
 At least her mother could keep a secret.
 She moved in with the Thorntons in 1795 and died in the F Street house in 1835.

 Thornton certainly knew of Dodd.
 He was 18 when Dodd stretched and likely read the lurid coverage of the eccentric profligate known as the "Macaroni Parson" because of his dress.
 He was famous for his sermons to the fallen women at London's Magdalen Hospital.
 Perhaps he missed coverage of Dodd's wife of 22 years who was taken to the insane asylum after the hanging.
 Thornton also told this story: "when a lad at school he handed his uncle two 5 Pound notes and asked him to select the one better engraved.
 The uncle selected the counterfeit just made by young Thornton."
 In an essay published in 1819 that argued for paper currency, Thornton claimed that he had "invented" a test to detect forgeries.
-All to say, he seemed to have a fascination with forgery, and fancied himself much better at it than his supposed father-in-law.
+All to say, he seemed to have a fascination with forgery, and was much better at it than his supposed father-in-law.
 Just before Dodd was arrested in 1777 for an easily detected forged signature of the Earl of Chesterfield on a bond, he wrote to Benjamin Franklin asking about a woman who had moved to Philadelphia.
 For American historians, that verifies Thornton's claim that the then 3 year old Anna Maria Brodeau was Dodd's daughter.

 The author of her obituary may have told the tale about Dodd to deflect conversation from Mrs. Thornton’s own brush with history.
 In 1835, Arthur Bowen, who was the son of Mrs. Thornton's favorite slave Maria, entered the bedroom of the two women.
 He was drunk and holding an ax.
 Rioters blamed abolitionist pamphlets and attacked free blacks.
 After Mrs. Thornton begged him to, President Jackson saved Bowen from the hangman.
 He was sold and sent to Florida where he served as a steward on a Navy steamboat.

 After her husband's death, Mrs. Thornton was soon rid of the Tortola slaves.
 In 1829, 131 slaves, 73 females and 58 males, were sold and the proceeds divided by her and Thornton's step-brother's heirs.
-His will freed his American slave after the death of his wife, if they were educated.
+Thornton's will freed his American slave after the death of his wife, if they were educated.
 They would have a choice between a plot of land or Liberia.
 But she could sell them "if any of them behaved so improperly as to require it."
 In Liberia, the American Society for the Colonization of Free Negroes would take care of them.
 Even though it somewhat stole the idea that brought him to America, Thornton was not a founder but was one of its directors.
 The Society mourned Thornton’s death as a loss that "must be severely felt by Africa and mankind."
 Other than Bowen, his other notable slave was Joe Key.
 Thornton sold him to a North Carolina congressman in 1808.
 He escaped in Alexandria.
 In 1812, he was found on the farm next to Thornton's and sold again.
 Belonging to one who considered himself a philanthropist and emancipator didn't help Key.

 The General and Jefferson weighed Thornton's false pretenses, and managed them to their advantage.
 Madison seemed to enjoy Thornton's perturbations until he almost turned the most problematic period of the nation's history into a disaster.
 Monroe had no use for Thornton.
 Measuring Thornton through the eyes of presidents makes sense because he was essentially a courtier and he knew it.
 John Quincy Adams pitied Thornton and the disorder of his latter days, but always smiled at his flames of nonsense and brilliance.
 On a May 1825 visit, he found him "exceedingly reduced both by his disease and his remedies— He can scarcely speak, but retains his facetious humour, and his South-American ardour— He was very fearful that the British would cut a canal for Line of Battle and India Ships, and obtain an exclusive right of navigating for forty years."